The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 The Burgundy “Feuille à Feuille” log

 For Christmas 2025, Léandre Vivier, pastry chef at Burgundy Paris, unveils his first festive creation: the “Feuille à Feuille” log.
 Inspired by his trip to Belize, this exceptional piece features rare, intense Tulakalum 75% chocolate, combined with a macadamia crunch, a melting praline and a Tahitian vanilla mousse.
 The whole forms an architecture of balanced textures, where the sweetness of vanilla meets the power of cocoa.
-Subtle caramelized notes and gold leaf complete this elegant, gourmet log, conceived as a work of art that is both aesthetic and sensory.
+Subtle caramelized notes and gold leaves complete this elegant, gourmet log, conceived as a work of art that is both aesthetic and sensory.

 No comments